Text by CLOT Magazine

 The next instalment of our Mixtape series comes by Johanna Sulkunen, a Finnish experimental vocalist, composer & improviser based in Copenhagen, with a mix of minimalistic combined with vocal compositions to welcome the spring season.

-Only a few months ago, Johanna release Terra, a collection of tracks where the artist invokes imaginary landscapes with her voice, electronics and a stellar ensemble.
-Terra also represents the second part of her trilogy with the solo project Sonority, in Terra Finnish experimental vocalist creates a global vision while being trapped in Copenhagen, and invites the listener to question our modern life and its often destructive relation to nature.
+Only a few months ago, Johanna released Terra, a collection of tracks where the artist invokes imaginary landscapes with her voice, electronics and a stellar ensemble.
+Terra also represents the second part of her trilogy with the solo project Sonority, in which the Finnish experimental vocalist creates a global vision while trapped in Copenhagen and invites the listener to question our modern life and its often destructive relation to nature.

-On Terra, she continues the work with Zen Buddhism and the koan as in her first release with her solo project, as well as her own lyrics, but she expands her musical space considerably and explores the transformation of the vocal language into instruments such as strings, horns and drums, letting the qualities of texts lead to the result.
+On Terra, she continues the work with Zen Buddhism and the koan, as in her first release with her solo project and her own lyrics.
+Still, she expands her musical space considerably.
+She explores the transformation of the vocal language into instruments such as strings, horns and drums, letting the qualities of texts lead to the result.

-What was the creative process like for the production of your last album, Terra: What were you technically and conceptually (if so) exploring with it? and also how related to the isolation you went through?
+What was the creative process like for producing your last album, Terra: What were you technically and conceptually (if so) exploring with it?
+And also, how related to the isolation you went through?

-In Terra, the approach was to expand this universe, reaching the actual physical nature.
-As the covid restrictions came, I stayed in Copenhagen instead of Iceland’s raw nature, where I had planned to go and make field recordings in nature.
+Terra’s approach was to expand this universe, reaching the actual physical nature.
+As the covid restrictions came, I stayed in Copenhagen instead of Iceland’s raw nature, where I planned to make field recordings in nature.

-In isolation, I felt that since the world got suddenly very small between the walls of your own home, the imagination got very awake and flourishing.
+In isolation, I felt that since the world got suddenly very small between the walls of your home, the image became very awake and flourishing.
 I worked with some compositional structures with circular motions of planets and some prerecorded field recordings and sounds of falling ice.
 My voice is also present more traditionally (than in Koan), and I use texts and melodies.
-Some of the texts are my own, and Koan texts inspire some.
-I wanted to let intuition and improvisation have more space on TERRA.
+Some of the texts are my own, and Koan’s texts inspire some.
+I wanted to let intuition, and improvisation have more space on TERRA.

-Since my field recording trip to Iceland didn’t work out because of covid restrictions, the field recording element was out of the question.
+The field recording element was out of the question since my field recording trip to Iceland didn’t work out because of covid restrictions.
 As a result of all this, I think the album became rather ‘visual’, like paintings on the canvas of my mind.
 I got a lot of images and pictures of the distant beautiful, and untouchable nature that led to a different angle to the production.
 I had a great producer and friend Aske Zidore, help out at the end, which I found very useful in this changed situation.

 What are your main inspirations for your productions these days?
 Has it changed after pandemics?